aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 This section examines source PostgreSQL disk I/O behavior to provide concrete evidence that the source is experiencing backpressure from the target bottleneck rather than being disk-limited.

-#### The Dramatic Transformation
+#### Negative Scaling Behavior

-Source disk I/O undergoes a striking transformation across parallelism degrees, providing clear evidence of backpressure:
+Source disk I/O exhibits negative scaling across parallelism degrees, providing clear evidence of backpressure:

 <img src="/img/2025-10-13_01/source_disk_read_throughput_by_degree.png" alt="Source Disk Read Throughput by Degree." width="900">

-**Figure 16: Source Disk Read Throughput by Degree** - Demonstrates severe negative scaling.
+**Figure 16: Source Disk Read Throughput by Degree** - Demonstrates negative scaling.
 Read throughput collapses from 90.5 MB/s at degree 1 to just 0.1 MB/s at degree 128, a 99.9% decrease despite 128x more parallelism.
 This is the opposite of expected scaling behavior and proves the source is constrained by downstream backpressure.

 **Scaling Metrics:**